spring-projects/spring-petclinic/readme.md

 git clone https://github.com/spring-projects/spring-petclinic.git
 cd spring-petclinic

-# This runs the integration tests which invoke vulnerable methods and the runtime labels set in IQ on:
+# This runs the integration tests which will invoke some vulnerable methods as part of tests coverage and the
+# runtime labels set in IQ on:
 # - ch.qos.logback : logback-core : 1.4.11
 # - ch.qos.logback : logback-classic : 1.4.11
 # - org.springframework : spring-core : 6.1.1